 Don’t give your users ‘feed fatigue.’

 For many marketers, case studies are an easy — and informative — way to digest new concepts.
-Here, our experts share the most compelling examples of behavioral targeting to create inspiration.
+Here, our experts share the most compelling behavioral targeting examples to create inspiration.